 Transport, logistics and mobility have always been central to port city Hamburg’s economy and global image.
 Today, this puts it at the forefront of modern, low-carbon transit solutions.
 The Hamburg Climate Plan aims to halve the metropolitan area’s CO2 emissions by 2030.
 Its ambitious aim to become a Climate Smart City is driven by a project plan that includes more than 200 projects – from increasing renewable energy supply to the transformation of green spaces, sustainable heating to eco-friendly mobility.

 One way urban mobility is becoming more sustainable is through Intelligent Transport Systems (ITS), a holistic traffic management approach.
 An ITS creates a network connecting every element of urban mobility, from infrastructure, public and private vehicles to goods and passengers, service providers and users.
 Coordinated, real-time data and information makes traffic, parking, and all forms of urban mobility smarter, more efficient and safer.
-As Hamburg prepared to host the global ITS congress in 2021, it had already implemented some projects and agreed on a strategy to develop others further.
+As Hamburg prepares to host the global ITS congress in 2021, it has already implemented some projects and agreed on a strategy to develop others further.

 A lighthouse project which networks vehicles with each other, as well as with dynamically controlled traffic lights, is currently being tested in the Port of Hamburg and could be synced with other ITS pilot projects.
 It could also easily be augmented with safety features, such as a collision warning system developed by Continental to protect particularly vulnerable road users.
 Within the proposed system cloud-based calculation of real-time traffic data warns of potential collisions with road users, making the roads safer for all traffic participants.
-We have already signed a partnership agreement with the city to future-proof its urban mobility with high-tech concepts like this.
+Continental has already signed a partnership agreement with the city to future-proof its urban mobility with high-tech concepts like this.

 The Netherlands are uniquely positioned to feel the effects of climate change, with a third of the country lying below sea level.
-Rotterdam is a post-industrial future city that has been changed significantly through the modernisation and automation of manufacturing and transport.
+Rotterdam is a post-industrial future city that has been changed significantly through the modernization and automation of manufacturing and transport.
 Its port, the largest in the European Union, is affected by every shift in the global economy.

 The community has used this challenge as an opportunity to encourage creative projects, embrace change and fuel growth in now-vacant industrial spaces.
 It is transforming use of space through concepts like the first floating farm in the world, the Smog Free Tower, an air filter for urban areas, and a concept of property guardianship that allows urban ruins to be rented cheaply by creatives and small businesses or startups.